STOIE/recipes/recipes/sweet_pickle_relish/README.md

 ### Instructions

 1. Slice the cucumber lengthwise and remove the seeds with a spoon.
 Discard the seeds.
-1. Finely dice the cucumber and onion. **I use my food processor, being careful not to process too long.
+1. Finely dice the cucumber and onion.
 1. Place diced cucumbers and onions in a non-reactive pot and add the salt.
 Stir and let sit for 2 hours.
 1. Drain cucumber and onion mixture in a strainer until all the liquid is removed.
 You may have to press the mixture against the strainer to remove hidden moisture.
 1. In a medium pot add vinegar, sugar, garlic, dill, celery, and mustard seed, and tumeric.
 Bring to a boil.